+Constant change is the most important reason to plan.
 A comprehensive plan is a tool that allows a city to anticipate changes and to guide those changes in an effective, orderly manner that is consistent with the desires of the community.
 It directs future development, maps and analyzes neighborhoods and sensitive areas to be protected, and promotes efficient growth of the city.
 A successful comprehensive plan analyzes trends and alternatives of growth patterns and directs developments in areas where it is most suitable based on existing land uses, available infrastructure and environmental factors.
-Conversely, a comprehensive plan can also contain strategies for adapting to and/or reversing population and economic declines.
+A comprehensive plan, if properly utilized, acts as a tool for managing and directing growth, lends predictability to developers by illustrating the types of development desired throughout the city, and locates existing and proposed infrastructure.
+The plan may also provide direction on the use of monetary, policy, regulatory, and/or process-related incentives during the development process to achieve desired community goals.

-A comprehensive plan, if properly utilized, acts as a tool for managing and directing growth, lends predictability to developers by illustrating the types of development desired throughout the city and locates existing and proposed infrastructure.
-With input from the community during the comprehensive planning process, the document serves as the record of the city's long-range vision.
-Constant change is the most important reason to plan.
-A comprehensive plan with extensive community input allows a community's residents to determine what factors will quide development decisions and gives them the opportunity to decide the future of their city.
+Comprehensive planning is also an opportunity to promote equity by discussing and developing policies, programs, and regulations that intentionally avoid disproportionately impacting the progress of certain segments of a community more than others.
+With input from a diverse array of community members during the comprehensive planning process. the document serves as the record of the city's long-range vision.
+San Marcos has seen significant growth and change over the past decade leading to a diverse population.
+As the community continues to diversify, a comprehensive plan with extensive community input allows a community's residents to determine what factors will guide development decisions and gives them the opportunity to decide the future of their city through equitable growth.